The WWF is run at a local level by the following offices...

 “The climate and biodiversity crises are deeply interconnected, and we have to respond to them simultaneously.
 We must accelerate the transition to renewable energy, while also protecting and restoring the ecosystems and wildlife upon which the health of our planet depends.” - Andrew Watts, VP, Partnerships and Innovation at Spoor.

 “Our climate and nature crises are inextricably linked.
 Climate change is a key driver of biodiversity loss, while action to halt and reverse the loss of nature is essential to limiting global warming to 1.5°C and avoiding even worse impacts on people and wildlife.
-Initiatives such as CLEANaction are key to ensure that the much-needed shift away from fossil fuels does not cause further, inadvertent harm to natural ecosystems, freshwater systems and our oceans.” - Manuel Pulgar-Vidal, Global Leader for Climate and Energy, WWF.
+Initiatives such as CLEANaction are key to ensure that the much-needed shift away from fossil fuels does not cause further, inadvertent harm to natural ecosystems, freshwater systems and our oceans.” - Manuel Pulgar-Vidal, Global Climate and Energy Lead, WWF.